-How to use the command blackfire (with examples)
+How to Use the Command 'blackfire' (with Examples)

-How to use the command blackfire (with examples)
+How to Use the Command 'blackfire' (with Examples)

-Use case 1: Initialize and configure the Blackfire client
+Initialize and Configure the Blackfire Client

 Code: